sgladkoff/goldpan-ru/docs/interpretisto.md

-# Interpretisto: the simultaneously interpreted video conference platform
+# Interpretisto: the simultaneous interpreting platform

 Interpretisto is a platform that enables you to conduct conference calls and host online and onsite events with simultaneous interpretation.